Should I Eat Fruit?

 How much sugar do I think is healthy each day?
 None.
-Does that mean I never eat sugar.
+Does that mean I never eat sugar?
 For the most part, no. I don’t think sugar has a place in the DAILY diet.
 Once in a while, I do enjoy a square or two of very dark chocolate.
 If I occasionally eat out, I might end up consuming a small amount of sugar in things like condiments or dressings.
 But for the most part, I prefer to get my “sugars” from natural foods.
-I think that added, refined sugar has no place in the daily diet.
+Once again, I think that added, refined sugar has no place in the daily diet.
 I don’t agree with the 24-36g rule.
 I believe that sugar should be reserved for special occasions or as an occasional treat.
 I think that if individuals must consume some processed foods, it is advisable to read nutrition labels, scrutinize the amount of sugar in the foods and conscientiously try to avoid it or keep it to an absolute minimum.
 Currently, Americans eat approximately 150-170 lbs of refined sugar per year.
 This doesn’t even count the food quickly converted to sugar, like poor quality refined grains, nor does it count the natural sugars and starches consumed.

 So do I believe that sugar causes diabetes?
 There is no doubt in my mind that it is the #1 driver of the factors that lead directly to Type 2.
 Just 30 years ago, the number of Type 2 children in the United States was ZERO.
 Today?
 Over 60,000.
 In the United States, we now have TODDLERS being diagnosed with Type 2 diabetes.
 And 52% of our adult population is currently now diabetic or pre-diabetic (in other words, 52% are diabetic, as pre-diabetes IS diabetes.)
 This is no coincidence.